pidconsortium/EPIC-API-v2/INSTALL.md

 way possible, it unifies and distills the API for web servers, web frameworks, and software in between (the so-called middleware) into a single method call.
 Also see http://rack.github.com/.
-You will need a verion 1.6.5 Rack since newer version are not compatible anymore.
+You will need a version 1.6.5 Rack since newer version are not compatible anymore.

         # jruby -S gem install  rack -v 1.6.5